-All campers will check in on the first day of camp (Monday) at 8:00 AM at the entrance of the field.
-For the remaining days (Tuesday, Wednesday), campers will check in at 8:15 AM at the entrance of the field.
-Use the address below or click the link.
+All campers will check in on the first day of camp (Monday) at 8:30 AM at the entrance of the field.
+For the remaining days (Tuesday & Wednesday), campers will check in at 8:45 AM at the entrance of the field.